-Joyner remains deeply skeptical of the science throughout (including that by Katharine Hayhoe of Episode 1 and Bob Inglis of Episode 2, as well as so-called converted skeptic, scientist Richard Muller, but by journey’s end, he agrees to let his daughter speak to his congregation about climate change and share her message of environmental stewardship.
+Rick Joyner remains deeply skeptical of the science throughout (including that shared by Katharine Hayhoe of Episode 1 and Bob Inglis of Episode 2, as well as so-called converted skeptic, scientist Richard Muller), but by journey’s end, he agrees to let his daughter Anna speak to his congregation about climate change and share her message of environmental stewardship.

 Voices from Episode 4